salesforceidentity/saml-idp/README.md

 saml-idp
 =================

 A sample saml idp implementation in Apex.
 Very basic, but works.
 SP-init only.
 Supports HTTP Redirect binding for Requests, and HTTP POST for Responses.
+Tested against Google.
+Of course, you should be aware that Salesforce has a built in SAML IDP, so this isn't required for any normal deployment.

 To get started: